Microsoft · MB-240

 Demand for Dynamics 365 Field Service expertise has grown alongside the broader enterprise adoption of cloud-based field service management platforms, particularly in industries such as utilities, telecommunications, healthcare equipment, and manufacturing.
 This certification differentiates candidates in a competitive market and serves as a foundation for advancing to solution architect roles or broadening into adjacent certifications such as MB-700 (Dynamics 365 Finance and Operations Apps Solution Architect) or PL-400 (Power Platform Developer).
 Annual renewal via a free online assessment on Microsoft Learn keeps the credential current without requiring a full re-examination.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 755 questions.

 Explanation